CapricanDRJ/HadesStarCommunityData/docs/corp/3cc5fce62e95c8f5c0123072cd7f74ed1e7cb7794a835d5539a9c965f731398e/index.md

 ```
 FAIR - Farm All In Range.
 We are primarily a White Star corp. all co
-rp mambers are expected to do at least one white star a month.}
+rp mambers are expected to do at least one white star a month.
 ```
 ### Whitestar Bonus ❌